-Thailand’s baht extended its retreat from a 16-month high on speculation the central bank will intervene to slow the pace of gains to protect exports, while government bonds advanced for a sixth day on fund inflows.
+Gains in Thailand’s baht stalled near a 17-month high on speculation the central bank will intervene to slow the pace of appreciation to protect exports.
+Government bonds advanced for a sixth day on fund inflows.

-The yield on the government’s 3.625 percent bonds maturing in June 2023 declined two basis points to 3.59 percent, the lowest level since Dec.
+The yield on the government’s 3.625 percent bonds maturing in June 2023 declined three basis points, or 0.03 percentage point, to 3.58 percent, the lowest level since Dec.
 28, data compiled by Bloomberg show.

 The Southeast Asian nation’s policy rate is 2.75 percent, compared with a maximum of 0.25 percent in the U.S. and 0.1 percent in Japan.
 The central bank will next meet to review monetary policy on Feb.
 20.

-One-month implied volatility, a measure of expected moves in the exchange rate used to price options, dropped eight basis points, or 0.08 percentage point, to 5.5 percent.
+One-month implied volatility, a measure of expected moves in the exchange rate used to price options, dropped eight basis points to 5.5 percent.

 To contact the reporter on this story: Yumi Teso in Bangkok at email@example.com